MidCamp/live-captioning/README.md

 * JavaScript enabled.

 ### How Live Captioning Works
 It's quite simple!
 This is a single HTML file that uses CSS styling and JavaScript to convert speech-to-text using the Chrome browser.
 All the text you see on the screen is captured and written as a transcript to your browser.
-You can view the transcript as either plain text or SRT format (start and end timecodes).
+You can view the transcript as either plain text, SRT, or WebVTT format (start and end timecodes).
 Take the transcript and reach an even wider audience once the event is over by providing transcripts for videos and SEO (Search Engine Optimization) value for event sites.

 To see this in action, simply go to https://lc.midcamp.org/ Alternatively, you can download this repo and open the HTML on your local computer.
 You can also host these files on your own site.